ShaneHarvey/specifications/source/transactions/transactions.rst

 **ClientSession changes**
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-ClientSession is in one of five states: "no transaction", “starting
+ClientSession is in one of five states: "no transaction", "starting
-transaction”, "transaction in progress", "transaction committed", and
+transaction", "transaction in progress", "transaction committed", and
-“transaction aborted”.
+"transaction aborted".
 It transitions among these states according to
 the following diagram:

 | |image0|